 Royal Garden Sunset Bat Flight

 The Royal Gardens of Siem Reap are rarely visited by independent travelers!
-This is a fun stop to end the day as the sun goes down and watch the garden's inhabitants - about 1000 fruit bats - head off for their evening.
+This is a fun stop to end the day as the sun goes down and watch the garden's inhabitants - about 1000 fruit bats (also know as Megabats!) - head off for their evening.
 Keep an eye on the sunset time throughout the year and make your way to the park about 15-20 mins before sundown to watch them take flight.

 Free things to do in Siem Reap: Community Bike Ride